victoralvess/grpc-python/README.md

 # gRPC with Python

-This project was create for learning purposes.
+This project was created for learning purposes.
 Feel free do do whatever you want with it ;-).

 # What is RPC?